 I'm just saying that as a warning: I like the movie very much, but most people hated it.
 So don't take my positive review as a guarantee that you would like it.
 Don't go see it because of what I'm saying and then come back angrily to me because you hated it, because I warned you: most people hated it.

 I've mentioned the film a few times already in this blog, in connection with chess: watching the movie has significantly improved my chess game.

 Okay, as long as I'm warning you about the movie, I should mention that it contains lots of violence, nudity and vulgar language.
 Lots and lots and lots of all three, so if those are things which make you not like a movie, then there's no point in you watching this movie.

-But that doesn't necessarily mean that you need to stop reading this blog post, because violence, nudity and vulgar language are not the interesting things to me about Revolver, and the interesting things can be looked into with seeing the movie, if it's not your kind of movie.
+But that doesn't necessarily mean that you need to stop reading this blog post, because violence, nudity and vulgar language are not the interesting things to me about Revolver, and those interesting things can be looked into without seeing the movie, if it's not your kind of movie.
 The interesting things are: Kabbalah, and overcoming the ego.

 Let's take the 2nd one first.
 This may be something that many or even most people are already familiar with, but it had eluded me until I watched Revolver: the concept of the ego as an enemy of the true self, the ego as an obstacle.